jeffvun/compiler-tutorials-ics4b/README.md

 # Comprehensive Compiler Construction Tutorials and Exercises

 ## Description
 Welcome to our GitHub repository dedicated to Compiler Construction!
-Whether you're a curious beginner looking to dive into the world of compiler design, this repository is your one-stop resource for learning and practicing the frontend aspect of compiler construction, from scanners, tokenizers to parsers and etc...
+If you're a curious beginner looking to dive into the world of compiler design, then this repository could be your one-stop resource for learning and practicing the frontend aspect of compiler construction, from scanners, tokenizers to parsers and etc...

 **What You'll Find Here:**